 Sow the seeds according to the planting depth recommended by the seed packet.
 Some seeds recommend just a dusting of soil over the seeds, while others need more submersion.

 You can enhance germination by soaking larger seeds in water or wrapping them overnight in a damp paper towel.
 Put the containers in a warm location.
-Most seeds need temperatures around 60 degrees Fahrenheit for best germination.
+Most seeds need temperatures around 60 F. (16 C.)for best germination.

 Move the containers to a well lit area after they have germinated.